Xenfo/watcher/README.md

 ## Usage

 Create a `config.json` file and add the packages you want to watch.
+Then run `go run main.go`.

 ```json
 // config.json